PHOTO CREDITS: (NBC Sports)

 By: Max Mainville | Check me out on Twitter @tkdmaxbjj

-In the first instalment of the Bruins Monthly Recap, we will dive into the surprises, disappointments, and positives of the month of October including the best performances, worst games, injury report, and finally, a prediction of the month to follow.
+In this third instalment of Bruins Monthly Recap, we will take a closer look at the surprises, disappointments, and positives of the eleventh calendar month including the best performances, worst games, injury report, and finally, a prediction of the month to follow.
 Without further ado, let’s dive right in.

 The Good Games